daniel-guyton/habbity/README.md

     - **...It's official!** Once your habit has been done successfully every day for 28 days, we'll consider that done!
 It's up to you to maintain it, we're not going to nag you - but you can reactivate it if you ever want to start tracking it again.
       > *Never feel ashamed of giving in - only of giving up.*
     - **...It's a flop!** Brains are fickle!
-If you miss a day, that's a shame, but don't feel bad - being here already shows a desire to change.
+If you miss a day, you might feel disappointed, but don't feel guilty - being here already shows a desire to change.
 You haven't failed!
 Brains are like rubber-bands.
 Don't break yourself by stretching too far at once - it'll hurt whenever you snap back.
 Just focus on *stre-e-etching* bit by bit.
 Maybe your habit was too big, or real life called you away.
 It's all okay, there's no shame - failed habits can be reactivated whenever you're ready to give them another go.

 ### Kia kaha, everybody - your future awaits, and we're excited to watch you build it.